 Frequently Asked Questions

 Below are some questions or comments I get asked or told frequently.
 Some comments are from people that have felt compelled to voice their thoughts or concerns.
+Most of these questions are real situations that I have encountered.
 Please note that the answers posted here based on my own experiences and my own research.

 1. How long have you been a Breeder?

 I have been a breeder for 10 years now.
 Initially, most of my time was spent talking with other highly skilled breeders and studying pedigrees, and learning about health testings.
 I wanted to learn what I was doing and wanted to absorb as much information as I could before actually having my first litter.
 I delivered my first litter of puppies in 11/2010 with Maggie, our Australian Labradoodle.

 2. We have never seen a labradoodle, can we come to see the puppies and your dogs?

 I take great pride in ensuring that my puppies and moms are in a safe and healthy environment.
 They are very vulnerable to outside viruses and bacteria that can make them and their mothers very ill.
 These parasites and viruses can be fatal.
 Allowing curious and random people into my home that may have been to other breeders homes or animal shelters is not the best for my dogs and puppies.
 Because these puppies have been reserved by other families in advance, I cannot take that risk.
 Therefore, I do not allow visitors before 6 weeks of age.
 At that time, the only people that come are the families that have reserved a puppy and always by appointment only.
 Every so often, if we do not have enough reservations, then I will allow people to visit, but again, only at or after 6 weeks of age and by appointment.